intel/mlir-extensions/docs/rfcs/XeTile.md

 ```

 ## support for load_gather and store_scatter (experimental)
 `init_tile` can create a tile with each element's address being explictly specified.
 The tile is created with a base memref and offsets for all elements to be loaded.
 The offsets and result tile can be either 1D or 2D.
-The resule tile has a `scatter` attribute to distinguish it from the regular tile.
+The result tile has a `scatter` attribute to distinguish it from the regular tile.
 ```mlir
   %tile0 = xetile.init_tile %base_memref, %tile_offsets:
      memref<?xbf16>, vector<256xindex> into tile<256xbf16, #scatter>